Program

 This 7-week course will focus on the impacts of climate change on biodiversity.
 Past climate shifts can give us some insight as to what to expect with our current warming climate.
 Terrestrial and aquatic species respond to climatic changes by elevational, depth, and latitudinal shifts in their ranges.
 What is different about this warming period is both the pace of changes as well as pressures facing biodiversity from other human threats such as habitat destruction and overexploitation.
 According to the Millennium Ecosystem Assessment, climate change is likely to become one of the most significant drivers of biodiversity loss by the end of the century.
 This course will examine how biodiversity is responding to climate change.
 In doing so, we will build upon current scientific understanding of evolution and ecology and explore conservation and management strategies that maintain and restore biodiversity.
 Students will also develop practical skills analyzing data and communicating science.
 This course is part of the Core Pathway on Climate Change, in which students pair together two 1.5-credit, 7-week courses and enroll in two modules during the semester (corepathways.georgetown.edu).

-ENST 143: Representations of Extinction (Core Pathways Modules A & B; 1.5 credits; HALC designation) (not currently offered)
+ENST 1143: Representations of Extinction (Core Pathways: 1.5 credits; HALC designation) (not currently offered)

-ENST 145: Climate Storytelling (Core Pathways Module A; 1.5 credits) (FA23 Faculty: Wesley Della Volla; HALC designation)
+ENST 1145: Climate Storytelling (Core Pathways Module A: 1.5 credits) (not currently offered; HALC designation)

 Telling and sharing stories, from the scientific to the personal, is key to understanding climate change and advocating for action.
 With Sweden appointing the world’s first Chief Storyteller for Climate Change and researchers calling for a climate storyteller in every city, there is a global demand for trained communicators.
 This course will combine class discussions on climate discourse research with hands-on science communication practice.
 Through public speaking and visual storytelling exercises (including at locations around DC), students will learn how to craft and share surprising, dramatic, and inspiring climate stories.

-ENST 146: Climate Action: Stories that Create Change (Core Pathways Module B; 1.5 credits) (FA23 Faculty: Wesley Della Volla; HALC designation)
+ENST 1146: Climate Action: Stories that Create Change (Core Pathways Module B: 1.5 credits) (not currently offered; HALC designation)

 Stories about the rising occurrences of extreme weather, looming resource scarcity, and unprecedented social upheaval spawned by climate change flood the media landscape.
 Often missing from these stories are the practical actions needed to change the trajectory of a climate crisis that threatens to upend the world as humans have come to know it.
 This course will examine a combination of mitigation and adaptation tactics that present both significant obstacles and opportunities for the innovation required to solve this pressing global issue.
 Through a combination of class discussions on these tactics, examples of implementation, and principles of how to encourage the will to take action, this course will use in-depth storytelling techniques for students to practice their role in creating effective strategies that lead to climate action.
 Students will learn how to craft and share stories that go beyond experiences of crisis and tangibly develop narrative strategies to convince governments, businesses, and communities to take action addressing climate change.

-ENST 147: Forests, People, & Climate Change (SP23 Faculty: Sean Babington; HALC designation)
+ENST 1147: Forests, People, & Climate Change (not currently offered; HALC designation)

 The role that forests and trees play in popular American consciousness, society, and culture has evolved dramatically over time.
 This course will explore that evolution — from a young country that felled millions of acres of old growth trees to facilitate westward expansion, to a modern-day nation grappling with catastrophic wildfires and forest management controversies, all set against the background of a warming climate.
 Where we once tried to wall off untamed forests from human settlements, and authors warned of the dangerous animals therein, Americans grew to desire communities ringed by wild lands, and now actively seek out encounters with wildlife.
 While we have a rich and storied history with our forests, our relationship with trees today is changing more than ever in light of climate change.
 As the planet continues to warm, forests that are adapted to periodically regenerate with fire are now burning more often, more severely, and more uncontrollably; these blazes were once considered a minor nuisance relegated to the backcountry, but are now burning through subdivisions in the suburbs of major cities.
 Throughout this historical transition in the American mindset, authors, artists, and other cultural leaders have been there to document the progression in the country’s attitudes, from Thoreau’s Walden and the Hudson River School of painters, all the way through Richard Powers’s Overstory (winner of the 2019 Pulitzer Prize for literature).
 Indeed, whether we cut them down for lumber, protect them for wildlife, plant them to sequester carbon, or watch them burn in a wildfire, forests have always been inextricably linked to our national character.
 This course will examine that connection, both historically and in light of the immense present-day challenges associated with climate change.
 We’ll rely on a variety of resources, ranging from award-winning books to TED talks from obscure scientists, to guide our learning and help us understand how a nation of millions relates to and manages the one-third of the country’s landscape that is covered by forests.